amberframework/granite/docs/querying.md

 results = CustomView.all("WHERE articles.author = ?", ["Noah"])
 ```

+Note - the column order does matter, and you should match your SELECT query to have the columns in the same order they are in the database.

 ## Exists?

 The `exists?` class method returns `true` if a record exists in the table that matches the provided *id* or *criteria*, otherwise `false`.